 By Angel Krasimirov

-After a mediocre start to the year, Halep caught fire in June, winning titles at Nurnberg, Den Bosch and Budapest, then adding crowns at New Haven and Moscow to become the only player to taste success on three different surfaces this season.
+After a mediocre start to the year, Halep caught fire in June, winning the titles at Nurnberg, Den Bosch and Budapest, then adding crowns at New Haven and Moscow.